-It can show Parkinson’s symptoms, muscle rigidity, unwanted movements, dystonias, ataxia, Neuroleptic malignant syndrome, seizures.
+It can show Parkinson’s symptoms, muscle rigidity, unwanted movements, dystonias, ataxia, Neuroleptic malignant syndrome, and seizures.

 It can have other side effects of nasal congestion, numbness, respiratory issues, glaucoma, hot flashes, leukopenia, etc.

-The above essay sample explains the use and side effects of antipsychotics medication.
+The above essay sample explains the use and side effects of antipsychotic medication.

 Component Specification Biology QQI Level 5, Anatomy and Physiology FETAC Level 5, Certificate in Cognitive Behavioural Therapy QQI Level 9, Mental Health Course QQI Level 6, Healthcare QQI Level 5, Careskills QQI, Psychology of People QQI Level 5, Child Health and Wellbeing QQI Level 5, Biology Training Course QQI Level 5 students can read this sample to increase their knowledge on medication.

-We have psychology, wellbeing and mental health assignments on Impact of education on cognition and health, Intellectual Disability, Mindfulness Benefits, Psychotherapy SPICC Model, Cognitive Behavioural Therapy in Fibromyalgia, Effectiveness of Cognitive Behavioural Therapy on Depression, Schizophrenia, Mental illness, Cognitive Therapy of Autism and Cognitive Behavioral Therapy for Nervosa Anorexia.
+We have psychology, wellbeing, and mental health assignments on the Impact of education on cognition and health, Intellectual Disability, Mindfulness Benefits, Psychotherapy SPICC Model, Cognitive Behavioural Therapy in Fibromyalgia, Effectiveness of Cognitive Behavioural Therapy on Depression, Schizophrenia, Mental illness, Cognitive Therapy of Autism and Cognitive Behavioral Therapy for Nervosa Anorexia.

-Our assignment writing experts can write academic papers, dissertation and essays for you.
+Our assignment writing experts can write academic papers, dissertations, and essays for you.
 They can even assist you in writing biology and psychology assignments at a minimum price.